Minimalist Housekeeping: Simple Rituals for Creating Your Haven

 - Write down your 6 most important tasks for the next day

 Set Time Limits On Each Housekeeping Task

 Set your timer and tackle a project in your home.
 Reward yourself by doing a more pleasant activity afterward.
-The timer can make tasks you have procrastinated feel like a game.
-For example set your timer for 15-20minutes and single task on that project after the alarm move to a different task and reset the timer.
+The timer can make tasks you have procrastinated on feel like a game.
+For example set your timer for 15-20 minutes and single task on that project.
+After the alarm move to a different task and reset the timer.
 You can go back and forth with focused intention on the project at hand.

 When you have fewer decorations your home is easier to clean.
 Use a feather duster to brush away dust from small objects.
 There is nothing that will make the biggest impact toward simple housekeeping than clearing out unnecessary furniture and decorations.

 Though highly unconventional, for the bed consider a Japanese style floor futon.
 Residential moves will be much simpler and your room will look less cluttered.
 Don't try to keep up with the Joneses.
 Your home will look more elegant as well.

 Minimalist Decorations-by Rain San Martin